Friday, April 22, 2011

 Individual Breakfast Quiches

 Whip up this recipe on a Sunday night, and you’ll have a filling breakfast ready for each morning of the week.
-If these ingredients don’t suit your taste buds, try it with your favorite fillings—diced bell peppers and ham, for example, or just tomatoes and cheese.
+If these ingredients don’t suit your taste buds, try it with your favorite fillings—diced bell peppers and ham, for example, or just tomatoes and cheese.6 eggs, whisked (use only egg whites for a healthier option)

 1 cup of frozen spinach, thawed and drained